Essay by Iliad Terra

 So how do we determine what is truly resilient design?
 Is there a systemic approach to design that is more resilient and responsive – a departure to reductionist and hierarchical models that have shaped our current cities and infrastructure?
 In our response to crises, are there models in nature itself that can inform us in becoming resilient?

 We live in a complex network of ecosystems that are growing exponentially.
 While in many cases these systems are internally resilient to a certain degree, they often fail dramatically when external stressors and multiple variables are factored in.

-Fukushima reactors stand as a stark example of an intricate, internally resilient system that failed when unpredictable natural hazards impacted an over-centralized system.
-Hurricane Katrina is another example of a trifecta of unpredictable conditions disrupting the equilibrium of communities lined unfractured along the Easter Seaboard of the US and the Caribbean, to devastating effect.
+Japan’s Fukushima reactors stand as a stark example of an intricate, internally resilient system that failed when unpredictable natural hazards impacted an over-centralized system.
+Hurricane Katrina is another example of a trifecta of unpredictable conditions disrupting the equilibrium of communities lined along the Eastern Seaboard of the US and the Caribbean, to devastating effect.

 Are there lessons to be learned from natural systems?
 Certainly, nature presents us with diverse and complex ecosystems that are highly adaptive and resilient.
 Rainforests throughout the world are complex structures that generate resilient relationships between billions of organisms and subsystems.
 Remarkably, despite systemic shock disruptions, these complex structures remain stable and maintain fluid stasis over millennia.

 These lessons require us to apply systems thinking and approach the solutions through a holistic attitude, rather than a reductionist methodology that often isolates and fragments components into stove-piped and discordant matrices.